-Members are encouraged to complete a Kansas Award Portfolio (KAP) for each enrolled project annually.
-However, you may choose to complete a KAP for one or more projects in which you are enrolled.
+Members are encouraged to complete a Kansas Project Report Form for each enrolled project annually.
+However, you may choose to complete a KPRF for one or more projects in which you are enrolled.

-The KAP covers only the work of the current year.
-The KAP form asks for information about goal setting, knowledge and skills learned, work accomplished including expenses and receipts, leadership, photos, and other information about the project.
-Members may receive county and state recognition awards based on completed award portfolios.
+The KPRF covers only the work of the current year.
+The KPRF asks for information about goal setting, knowledge and skills learned, work accomplished including expenses and receipts, leadership, photos, and other project information.
+A permanent record form is required each 4-H year.
+Members may receive county and state recognition awards based on completed project report forms and are invited to the Cheyenne County 4-H Achievement Program held in the fall.
+One senior level record book in each project area is eligible to compete at the Regional level.